 ATF#3 – Online and in Darwin, 16 August 2021

 Instead of our planned afternoon of discussion, small groups, keynotes and a panel discussion, Theatre Network Australia and APAM hosted an online participatory discussion: Building a Plan for Beyond Survival.
 TNA’s Drinks Function as part of Darwin Festival was cancelled due to the Darwin lockdown.

 ATF#4 – Online peer-learning, 5 October – 17 November, 2021

-In partnership with the University of Queensland’s Creating Out Loud research project, the fourth ATF gathering will be a program of online peer learning for performing arts company leadership.
-Over 7 sessions, groups will be guided through topics including facilitation, peer coaching, communicating value, sustainability, wellbeing, business models, and artistic practice.
+In partnership with the University of Queensland’s Creating Out Loud research project, the fourth ATF gathering was a program of online peer learning for performing arts company leadership.
+Over seven sessions, groups were guided through topics including facilitation, peer coaching, communicating value, sustainability, wellbeing, business models, and artistic practice.